mojoD/hack-spi/README.md

 # Soundfont Instruments
 ## Sub-Project Goal
-+ Create conversion program to read a soundfont file & for each instrument in it create a file that is used by Sonic Pi.
++ Create conversion program to read a soundfont file and for each instrument in it create a file that is used by Sonic Pi.
 + Create command in Sonic Pi that allows you to play a note using these Soundfont Instruments.
 + Soundfont Instruments should be able to hold a note for any duration unlike regular Samples.
 + Soundfont Instruments should have the basic sample options available.